Rare, antiquarian, used & out-of-print books by or about Women Travellers, at Horizon Books.

 US$50. bookID # 9486

 MEHDEVI, Anne Sinclair; Persia Revisited.
-London, Michael Joseph, [1965], First British edition, 8vo [22 x 14 cm]; 173 pp, orig brown cloth with gilt spine title lettering and vignette, near fine and clean in worn but good dj (chipped at edge, price clipped).
+London, Michael Joseph, [1965], First British edition, 8vo [22 x 14 cm]; 173 pp, original brown cloth with gilt spine title lettering and vignette, near fine and clean in worn but good dj (chipped at edge, price clipped).

 The author, an American married to a Persian, describes the people, especially her husband's family members, in an entertaining style.